davidhax0r/chota/README.md

  - Improve loading speed
  - Make the website pretty
  - Improve the api
+ - Deploy the application to Heroku/Pythonanywhere

 ###License:
-Chota is distributed under MIT license, do what ever you want with it :)
+Chota is distributed under MIT license, see license for more details